lykn/embeds/test_embed_python.md

-Sending embeds is as easy as JSON or maybe easier.
+Sending embeds in Python is as easy as JavaScript or maybe easier.

 When a Discord Bot responds in your server it's always those boring messages which it sends.
 Well, Discord has added a feature called `embeds` which spices things up in the message.
 Text markdowns and hyperlinking are just one of the numerous features of an embed.